schatzcenter/CBREC/CBREC-Fire/README.md

 # Wildfire and RX Burn Emissions Module

-Calculate wildfire and RX burn emissions under different silvacultural treatments and biomass utilization scenarios for the [California Biomass Residue Emissions Characterization (C-BREC) Model](https://schatzcenter.org/cbrec).
-This model was originally developed as part of the [California Biopower Impact Project](https://schatzcenter.org/cbip/).
+This module is part of the [California Biomass Residue Emissions Characterization (C-BREC) Model](https://schatzcenter.org/cbrec).
+The C-BREC model was originally developed as part of the [California Biopower Impact Project](https://schatzcenter.org/cbip/).
 The remote repository for this model can be found at [github.com/SchatzCenter/CBREC](https://github.com/SchatzCenter/CBREC).

+This module calculates wildfire and RX burn emissions under different silvacultural treatments and biomass utilization scenarios.
+Outputs from this module are used as inputs to the C-BREC LCA Module.

 ## Installation